 I am grateful for my recent work with Findaway Voices!!
 It's a fantastic fiction novel by Sheila Grinell: The Contract.
 It was partially set in Saudi Arabia, so there were many variations of Arabic accents to study, but that is one of my favorite parts of narrating.
 Looking forward to it's release!

-In professional news, I'm anxiously awaiting the audiobook release of Ellipsis by Kristy McGinnis.
-This is her debut novel and I am so honored to be voicing it.
-It is among the best books I've had the privilege to narrate so far.
-Hope to see it on listening shelves soon!
+In other audiobook news, Ellipsis by Kristy McGinnis was released in April and is doing very well, for which I had no doubts.
+This is her debut novel and is among the best books I've had the privilege to narrate thus far.

-Hoping this finds you safe and calmly chugging your favorite beverage~AmyJ
+Hoping this finds you happy and calmly chugging your favorite beverage!